flutter/packages/packages/pigeon/README.md

 ```

 No extra steps are necessary to register these classes - their inclusion
-in a `pigeons/*.dart` ensures Pigeon will generate matching Dart and native
+in your definitions file ensures Pigeon will generate matching Dart and native
 implementations.

 ### Define which methods to expose

 The point of Pigeon and the `MethodChannel`s it utilizes is to call native functions
 living on the Platform thread from Dart, or to call Dart functions living on the UI
 thread from native code.
-Either way, you must declare methods in your `/pigeons/*`
+Either way, you must declare methods in your definitions
-files which tell Pigeon what function signatures its generated code must support.
+file which tell Pigeon what function signatures its generated code must support.

 #### Call native code from Dart